lakshmisindhuja1007/AI-TUTOR/README.md

 ## 🧠 System Architecture

-Adaptive is built as a **state-managed monolithic application**, carefully separating conversational intelligence from the technical assessment module.
+Adaptive AI tutor is built as a **state-managed monolithic application**, carefully separating conversational intelligence from the technical assessment module.